jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 #### <a href="#signature_managed_keypair_generate" name="signature_managed_keypair_generate"></a> `signature_managed_keypair_generate(kp_manager: signature_keypair_manager, algorithm: string, options: opt_options) -> (crypto_errno, signature_keypair)`
 [OPTIONAL IMPORT]
 Generate a new managed key pair.

+The key pair is generated and stored by the key management facilities.

+It may be used through its identifier, but the host may not allow it to be exported.

-This function may return `$crypto_errno.unsupported_feature` if key generation is not supported by the host for the chosen algorithm.
+The function returns the `unsupported_feature` error code if key management facilities are not supported by the host, or `unsupported_algorithm` if a key cannot be created for the chosen algorithm.

+This is also an optional import, meaning that the function may not even exist.

 ##### Params
 - <a href="#signature_managed_keypair_generate.kp_manager" name="signature_managed_keypair_generate.kp_manager"></a> `kp_manager`: [`signature_keypair_manager`](#signature_keypair_manager)